9 Scenic National Park Campgrounds to Stay at in Your Campervan

 This campground is more secluded and lesser-known on the North Carolina side of Great Smoky Mountains.
 Campsites are located next to Deep Creek, plus you can hike and mountain bike right from camp!
 Reservations are available and the campground is open April through late October.

-Closest Escape Depot: Atlanta
+Closest Escape Depot: Miami

 2. Jumbo Rocks Campground